 Located in the entryway of Outskirt Stable is a man named Trott who will purchase Raw Gourmet Meat for 100 rupees up to three times a day.
 This is part of an ever-ongoing side quest called A Rare Find.

-If you haven’t found the Outskirt Stable yet, it is located slightly southwest of the edge of Aquame lake.
 If you struggle finding Raw Gourmet Meat, it can be carved from the large animals that frequent the Hebra Mountains, Tabantha Tundra, and Gerudo Highlands.

 Pro Tip: While the 30 second buffs might look underwhelming at first glance, many of them are meat-based and provide a great source of healing.

 Yes, you can cook fairies.
 If you fancy Link as one of those self-righteous means-to-an-end sociopaths, you’ll notice how he heartlessly drops them into the cooking pot with no regrets.
 Luckily, for the sake of my mental health, they won’t get cooked.
-They spin around the dish and create pixie dust, adding extra red hearts to your meal.
+They spin around the dish and sprinkle pixie dust, adding extra red hearts to your meal.

 It generally isn’t worth giving up their instant revive effect, unless you want to watch Link’s expressionless face as he attempts to commit unfathomable crimes against humanity.
 Fairies are valuable.